7 Possible Causes for Pain Under Your Shoulder Blade

 Cervical disc herniation causes the ‘slipped’ disc to put increased pressure on the neck and the upper back's ligaments, nerves, and muscles.
 The pain is often felt under the shoulder blade due to weakened upper back musculature.

 An accident or a fall can cause the shoulder blade and the area around the shoulder to suffer injury.
 An injury from contact sports, or a hit can also cause pain and inflammation around and under the shoulder pain.
 The degree of pain would depend on the mechanism and extent of the injury.

 Though less common than pain in the chest, pain under the shoulder blade may arise from cardiac causes.
 The possible reasons for pain in this area may be a heart attack or myocardial infarction, aortic dissection, or pericarditis.

 Pain under the shoulder blade may arise from pulmonary diseases.
 Conditions like pneumothorax or pulmonary embolism may also cause pain.
-Lung cancers and Pancoast tumours may also be contributing factors to pain under the shoulder blade.
+Lung cancers and Pancoast tumors may also be contributing factors to pain under the shoulder blade.

 Abdominal and pelvic causes

 Causes of pain under the shoulder blade of abdominal and pelvic origin may occur from gastritis, acid reflux, inflammation in the gastrointestinal tract, ectopic pregnancy, or ovarian cyst.
 This type of pain is called referred pain, though unusual in this area, it is still a possibility.

 Other visceral causes

 Among other possible causes of shoulder blade pain, shingles, an infection that affects the area supplied by the affected nerve.
 It causes burning or tingling pain with a preceding rash.
 Gallstones may also cause pain under the shoulder blade

 Lung cancer, liver cancer, oesophageal cancer, lymphoma, or bone cancer may also lead to pain that may spread to the area under the shoulder blade.

 Taking short breaks from postures that cause pain help in reducing the strain over the muscles of the upper back.
 Sometimes even taking a day off can relieve shoulder blade pain.

 Correct your posture